karabojoshua/grantease/README.md

     cd grant-ease
     ```

-3. Install the dependencies using PNPM.
+3. Install the global dependencies.
     ```shell
-    pnpm install
+    npm run install-global-dep
     ```

+4. Install the dependencies for each module.
+    ```shell
+    npm run install-each
+    ```

+## Usage

+- To start the backend server, run the following command:
+    ```shell
+    npm run backend
+    ```

+- To start the frontend development server, run the following command:
+    ```shell
+    npm run frontend
+    ```

+- To build the frontend for production, run the following command:
+    ```shell
+    npm run build
+    ```

+## Testing

+- To run tests, use the following command:
+    ```shell
+    npm run test
+    ```

+- To generate test coverage report, use the following command:
+    ```shell
+    npm run coverage
+    ```

-* Some file have hidden, to show these files navigate to ``` .vscode/settings.json ``` and comment out the file you want to show
+*Note: Some files are hidden by default.
+To show these files, navigate to `.vscode/settings.json` and comment out the file you want to show.*